I Was Here First

 It was then that he connected the fuse box’s new residents with the presence of the two common myna birds he’d not very consciously observed frequenting his front yard of late.
 For myna birds were as ubiquitous to the region as cape weed or white clover or any other invasive pest that’d been introduced and flourished, to the natives’ dismay.

-As time went by, the mynas’ activity and presence around the human’s front door increased, particularly with noise and odour and their black and white excrement devouring his verandah’s usually clean and tidy entrance.
+As time went by, the mynas’ activity and presence around the human’s front door increased, particularly with noise and their distinct odour and their black and white excrement devouring his verandah’s usually clean and tidy entrance.
 Every time he would enter or leave there was the greatest commotion!
 The mynas were definitely displeased with his presence, crying their battle cry of defensive and offensive screeches, much to the human’s disapproval!
 They would squeal and squawk, huff and puff their bodies into threatening and defensive postures, wreaking havoc and rallying for their protection and place.
 He was most definitely here first, the human man would think to himself!
 Followed by a self-deprecating and silent admonishing little giggle.

 And so the human, during moments of reflection throughout his day, would wonder on the ethics of allowing these pests to thrive or whether he should dismantle their pretensions to propagate where they should not.
-For, he was aware that the mynas were classified as a pest in his region and that, ecologically, they ought to be eradicated, by right.
+For, he was aware that the mynas were classified as a pest in his region and that, ecologically, they ought to be eradicated, by right!
 But he also held a philosophical and spiritual belief that it was not his place to take the life of any other creature, any non-plant based life anyhow.
 The unnecessary taking of any life at all, as a matter of fact, and of principal!
 And so, he would allow creation and life to dictate its own terms and would just leave them be.
 Even though he thoroughly despised their ugly and pained cries.
 For he was here first, he would cry!

 But to the mynas, this empty space was a place for them to be.
 To live and survive and maybe thrive, keeping alive their kind.
 And why not?
 For creation is the blueprint of and in everything.
 And life intrinsically finds a way.
 So, for these two particular mynas, who had particularly keen insight and eyesight too, they found a home and a life where there was, up until then, nothingness.
 But nothingness claimed and owned and colonised by others.
 Still, to these two mynas, the others’ lores and laws and closing of doors were quite unreasonable and unfathomable and nonsensical too, and should not impinge on their immutable instinct for survival, nor to just be the mynas they were born to be.